kyscg/PaperbackAlgorithms/IntroToAlgorithms/Implementations/README.md

 * [Horner's Rule](https://github.com/kyscg/PaperbackAlgorithms/blob/master/IntroToAlgorithms/Implementations/hornersRule.cpp): C++ implementation of [Horner's Rule for polynomial evaluation](https://en.wikipedia.org/wiki/Horner%27s_method).

 * [Counting Inversions in $\Theta(n\lg{n})$ time](https://github.com/kyscg/PaperbackAlgorithms/blob/master/IntroToAlgorithms/Implementations/inversionCount.cpp): C++ implementation of an algorithm that counts the number of [inversions](https://en.wikipedia.org/wiki/Inversion_discrete_mathematics) in an array by slightly modifying merge sort.

+## Chapter 4: Divide and Conquer

+### The maximum-subarray problem

+* [Find the Maximum Subarray, Brute Force](https://github.com/kyscg/PaperbackAlgorithms/blob/master/IntroToAlgorithms/Implementations/findMaxSubarrayBruteForce.cpp): C++ implementation of a naive algorithm to find the sum of contiguous subarray of numbers which has the largest sum.
+Uses two for loops to go through every pair and updates the sum.

+* [Find the Maximum Subarray, Divide and Conquer](https://github.com/kyscg/PaperbackAlgorithms/blob/master/IntroToAlgorithms/Implementations/findMaxSubarrayDivideConquer.py): Python implementation of a divide and conquer approach to solve the above problem.
+Python was preferred because returning tuples is easier.

+* [Find the Maximum Subarray, Linear Time Complexity](https://github.com/kyscg/PaperbackAlgorithms/blob/master/IntroToAlgorithms/Implementations/findMaxSubarrayLinear.cpp): C++ implementation of a linear time complex algorithm to find the sum of contiguous subarray of numbers which has the largest sum.
+Uses two for loops to go through every pair and updates the sum. **The important thing to note is that everytime we see a new number, it either adds to the subarray or begins a new one.**